Nolan Gorman Player Props: Cardinals vs. Cubs

 Cubs Pitching Rankings

-- The Cubs have a 4.14 team ERA that ranks 14th across all league pitching staffs.
+- The Cubs have the 14th-ranked team ERA among all league pitching staffs (4.15).

-- Cubs pitchers combine to give up 104 home runs (1.1 per game), the fourth-fewest in the league.
+- Cubs pitchers combine to allow 106 home runs (1.1 per game), the seventh-fewest in the league.

-- Fulmer makes his first start of the season for the Cubs.

-- The 30-year-old righty has 43 appearances out of the bullpen this season.

 © 2023 Data Skrive.
 All rights reserved.